Is it time for investors to go for gold?

 Relatively scarce and notoriously difficult to produce, gold has been widely used both as a store of value and as an adornment throughout history.
 Today, however, it often divides opinion – at least among investors.

-One reason for this is that it is difficult to value.
+One reason for this is that it is difficult to value, as we discussed in our recent article “A short history of investing in gold”.

 Compared to valuing a company or a bond, with gold there is relatively little to work with.
 Analysing the “fundamentals” of it is tough, when some investors argue there are none; it has no true intrinsic value, no cashflow, no earnings, no coupon and no yield, say gold sceptics.